MissingL-tter/GoNN/README.md

 # GoNN
-Go-Neural-Networks is a minimalist machine learning library currently in development for Go.
+Go Neural Networks is a minimalist machine learning library currently in development for Go.

 ## Objective